omerlux/DINE/README.md

 opens the door to a myriad of capacity approximation results for continuous alphabet channels that were inaccessible until now.

 In this repo I reproduce the results of the above paper.
-To see more please take a look at [Dine Implementation Report]()
+To know more please take a look at [Dine Implementation Report](https://github.com/omerlux/DINE/blob/master/DINE%20Implementation.pdf).